Functions

 A workout can have zero or more tags.
 This function returns 1 if

-is equal to one of the workout's tags.
-The search is not case sensitive, butstring
+stringis equal to one of the workout's tags.
+The search is not case sensitive, butstringmust match the entire tag.
+Thehastagfunction is most often used as part of the condition part of theiffunction. -

 Return Value